Transporting Task Vectors across Different Architectures without Training

 where $L^A$ and $L^B$ are the sequence lengths of models $A$ and $B$, and $d_{\mathrm{in},A}, d_{\mathrm{out},A}, d_{\mathrm{in},B}, d_{\mathrm{out},B}$ are the input and output dimensions of the layer $\ell$ in models $A$ and $B$ respectively.
 In the following, we drop the superscript $\ell$ to ease the notation.

-\tit{Tokens Pre-Processing.} To align the input activations of the two models, we first need to ensure that they have the same sequence length.
-If $L^A < L^B$, we interpolate the sequence length $L^A$ to match $L^B$ using bilinear interpolation.
-Then, we flatten the first two dimensions of the input activations; let $M = N \times L^B$ be the total number of tokens after interpolation.
-The input activations can then be represented as: $H_{\mathrm{in},A} \in \mathbb{R}^{M \times d_{\mathrm{in},A}}$ and $H_{\mathrm{in},B} \in \mathbb{R}^{M \times d_{\mathrm{in},B}}$, and similarly for the output activations.
+\tit{Token Preprocessing.} To align the input activations of the two models, we first ensure that they have the same sequence length.
+If $L^A < L^B$, we interpolate the sequence length of model $A$ to match $L^B$ using bilinear interpolation.
+We then flatten the first two dimensions of the input activations; let $M = N \times L^B$ be the total number of tokens after interpolation.
+The input activations can then be represented as $H_{\mathrm{in},A} \in \mathbb{R}^{M \times d_{\mathrm{in},A}}$ and $H_{\mathrm{in},B} \in \mathbb{R}^{M \times d_{\mathrm{in},B}}$, and similarly for the output activations.
 We evaluate different sequence alignment strategies in \cref{sec:interpolation_strategies}.

 \tit{Objective.} We recast task-vector transport as the problem of preserving the \emph{functional effect} of a task update on observed activations.
-Consider a linear layer whose output activations are given by $H_{\mathrm{out}} = H_{\mathrm{in}} \theta^\top$, where $\theta$ are the layer weights of the base model.
+Consider a linear layer whose output activations are given by $H_{\mathrm{out}} = H_{\mathrm{in}} \theta^\top$, where $\theta$ denotes the layer weight matrix of the base model.
 Applying a task update $\tau_A$ to model $A$ induces a change in the output activations

 This expression characterizes how the update modifies the layer outputs for the given inputs.
 Rather than matching $\Delta H_{\mathrm{out},A}$ pointwise, we characterize the update by how it \emph{couples} input and output activations across the dataset.
 Specifically, we define the matrix which aggregates the interaction between input activations, the task update, and the pre-update output representations.
-For any pair of tokens $(i,j)$, the entry ${(G_A)}_{ij}$ measures how the update-induced change at token $i$ aligns with the original output representation at token $j$.
-Thus, $G_A$ defines a bilinear form over token representations that captures the global functional signature of the task update on the observed data.
+For any pair of tokens $(i,j)$, the entry ${(G_A)}_{ij}$ measures how the update-induced change at token $i$ aligns with the original output representation at token $j$. $G_A$ defines a bilinear form over token representations that captures the global functional signature of the task update on the observed data.

 Thus, we seek an update $\tau_B$ for model $B$ whose induced bilinear form matches that of $\tau_A$: